633 W 5th Street #2890

 Parties Involved in Falling Incidents Can Schedule An Appointment Today For A Free Consultation with a Los Angeles personal injury attorney.
-Provide the information below about any types of slip, trip, or fall cases.
+Provide the information below about any slip, trip, or fall cases.

 Comments.
 Please message us from anywhere in the State of California.
 The toggle navigation menu can be sued to describe your case with detailed information about any dangerous premises involved. * All Fields Required.
-Please include your first name, last name, email address, phone number.
+Please include your first and last names, email addresses, and phone numbers.
 This field is for validation purposes and should be left unchanged.
 Compatible with internet explorer, Firefox, and Google Chrome.
 Learn about money damages today.

 The above are all examples of the defendant in your premises liability claim involving public or private property.
 Legal responsibility may be decided in court, but often we can engage in insurance company settlement negotiations with the responsible parties and talk out a resolution.

 In premises liability law, control over property is generally considered enough to hold someone accountable for an accident; the defendant does not have to own, occupy, and manage the property to be liable.
-The liable party in your situation will be determined by the sort of property involved, legal questions such as whether you were renting it under a rental agreement at the time of the incident also play a role.
+The sort of property involved will determine the liable party in your situation; legal questions, such as whether you were renting it under a rental agreement at the time of the incident, also play a role.

-In California, property owners are not always held responsible for accidents and injuries that happen on their premises.
-They do, however, owe a duty of care to people who visit their properties.
+In California, property owners are not always held responsible for accidents and injuries on their premises.
+However, they owe a duty of care to people who visit their properties.
 If you’re an invitee, a landowner must search the environment lawfully for hidden dangers, repair any apparent building flaws, and inform you about potential hazards that may

 There are some instances when you may not be held liable in California.
 If you were trespassing at the time of the accident, for example, you are not required to adhere to the same standards as invited visitors.

-However, there may be some form of communication required to warn trespassers of dangers around buildings, such as guard dogs, etc. A review of the facts by a competent personal injury attorney can help eliminate any questions and complications as to trespasser or invitee, guest, etc.
+However, some form of communication may be required to warn trespassers of dangers around buildings, such as guard dogs, etc. A review of the facts by a competent personal injury attorney can help eliminate any questions and complications regarding the trespasser, invitee, guest, etc.

-However, if the visitor was a minor who was under the age of 18, the landowner will nevertheless be responsible for certain duties of care to keep the property safe.
+However, if the visitor were a minor under 18, the landowner would nevertheless be responsible for specific duties of care to keep the property safe.
 If your Los Angeles accident lawyer can show that the property owner violated your duty of care and this is why you were harmed, you might be eligible for compensation.

-In a civil claim, the burden of proof is a preponderance of the evidence: clear and convincing evidence that establishes the defendant’s guilt of at least 51% responsibility for the accident.
-During a premises liability case in Torrance, your premises liability lawyer will need to show that the defendant is more likely than not responsible for your injuries and losses.
+In a civil claim, the burden of proof is a preponderance of clear and convincing evidence that establishes the defendant’s guilt of at least 51% responsibility for the accident.
+During a premises liability case in Torrance, your liability lawyer must show that the defendant is more likely than not responsible for your injuries and losses.

-Personal injury claims, including a typical premises liability case, requires proof of four main elements under California law as follows:
+Personal injury claims, including a typical premises liability case, require proof of four main elements under California law as follows: